MalpenZibo/review/docs/src/custom-hook.md

 ```

 In order to use the default hooks and become a custom hook a function should have the `hook` attribute.

-This attribute enforce the hook rules at compile time and require that the function name start with `use_`.